Kazmirchuk/nats-tcl/API.md

   - code: error code
   - errorMessage: error message
 - `status` - connection status, one of `$nats::status_closed`, `$nats::status_connecting`, `$nats::status_connected` or `$nats::status_reconnecting`.
 - `serverInfo` - array with INFO from the current server.
+Intended only for tracing.
+Note there is `server_info` method that returns a dict with the same data.

 You can set up traces on these variables to get notified e.g. when a connection status changes or NATS server enters `ldm` - lame duck mode.
 For example:
 ```Tcl